 I live in Liss Forest with my wife Lesley.

-I began volunteering for two hours a week with the Trust approximately six years ago.
+I began volunteering for two hours a week with the Trust in approximately 2015.
 After a couple of years, I joined the Monday volunteer group, was made very welcome and caught the bug for working outside on the Nature Reserve.
 I later increased my voluntary hours before being offered the position of part-time Countryside Ranger.

 The Deadwater Valley is a great place to work with such diversity of habitats in a relatively small area.
 The work is always varied, ranging from cattle gazing to felling dangerous trees and, of course the dreaded litter picking, but, come rain, snow or the occasional sunshine I wouldn’t change it for anything.